 Mismanaged Fetal Distress, Birth Injury, and Medical Malpractice

 Signs of fetal distress should always be taken seriously.
 It is critical that medical professionals promptly recognize and address these signs (which may include interventions such as an emergency C-section) in order to prevent permanent injury and disability in a newborn baby.
 They must be especially careful in assessing maternal and fetal health in high-risk pregnancies.
 If physicians dismiss signs of fetal distress, or fail to follow standards of care for high-risk pregnancies, this constitutes medical negligence.
-If this negligence leads to injury, it is malpractice.
+If this negligence leads to injury, it is medical malpractice.

 Reiter & Walsh, P.C. | Michigan Birth Injury Attorneys Helping Children Since 1997

-Birth injury is a difficult area of law to pursue due to the complex nature of the medical records.
+Birth injury is a challenging area of law to pursue due to the complex nature of the medical records.
 The award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with one of our birth trauma attorneys.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
-We give personal attention to each child and family we help, and our award-winning attorneys are available 24/7 to speak with you.
+We give personal attention to each child and family we help, and are available 24/7 to speak with you.